 - A maximum of two courses taken on a study abroad program in Latin America may be substituted for any course except the 300 or 400-level LAS course.

-Latin American Studies Course Options:
+Latin American, Caribbean, and Latino Studies Course Options:

-Core Courses (required of all LAS/Spanish majors):
+Core Courses (required of all LACLS/Spanish majors):

 - One 100-level course chosen from the following: